bc-fullstack-03/luiz-gustavo-santos/README.md

 ```shell
 docker pull luizgustavo0/parrot-app
 ```
-após baixar a imagem siga essas intruções de configuração do localstack <a href='#importante'>aqui</a>.
+após baixar a imagem siga as intruções de configuração do localstack <a href='#importante'>aqui</a>.

 ### Local
 entre na pasta do projeto